paultopia/plottyprint/readme.rst

 -  alpha is the width of your confidence interval.
 The default represents the good old fashioned 95% interval.

 -  font is the name of the font for labels.
+See below for some caveats on this.

 Histogram
 ~~~~~~~~~